bidauxpoto/.github/profile/README.md

 # Bioinformatic and Data Analysis UniX Power Tools

-Mamy BiDaUxPoTo tools can be found on the [molinerislab conda channel](https://anaconda.org/molinerislab)
+Many BiDaUxPoTo tools can be found on the [molinerislab conda channel](https://anaconda.org/molinerislab)

 ## Conda Packages Creation